kangyuj0531/recipes-analysis/README.md

   frameborder="0"
 ></iframe>

+The observed statistics is about 0.0968.
+The p-value I got is 0.603, which is much larger than the significance level 0.05.
+Therefore, I **fail to reject the null hypothesis**.
+The missingness of the description column does not depend on the day of week of the submission.

 ## Hypothesis Testing

-In addition to the test above, I would like to explore more about whether breakfast recipes will have less calories.
+I would like to explore more about whether breakfast recipes will have less calories since people tend to eat lighter at morning.
 I plan to run a *permutation test* on the following hypotheses, test statistic, and significance level:

 **Null Hypothesis**: Breakfast recipes have the same calories as other recipes.